- We’re taught to fear eating fat

 Caesar salad with a homemade dressing

 It’s important to note, I also don’t desire unnatural high-fat foods like I used to when I was overweight, had low energy and only ate low-fat foods.
 Why?
-I eat a balanced diet (made mostly of whole foods) that meets my body’s needs, so I don’t crave higher-fat foods like chips, french fries and cupcakes.
+I eat a balanced diet (made mostly of whole foods) that meets my body’s needs and thus, makes me feel satisfied.
+So I don’t crave higher-fat foods like chips, french fries and cupcakes.
 I’m also not in the habit of eating high-fat processed foods so I no longer think about them or want them.

 The great thing is all these choices get easier and easier as you build healthy habits.
 Experiment through trial and error and give yourself time to transition from what you do now to practicing healthier habits.
 Pretty soon you’ll find eating the right kind and appropriate amount of higher-fat foods second nature.